The Process

 On completion of your pet portrait I will ask for the balance which you can either pay by debit or credit card securely online through Paypal or by cheque through the post.

-On receipt of payment (If you are paying by cheque I will wait for the cheque to clear) I will dispatch your finished pet portrait work using a reputable carrier.
+On receipt of payment (If you are paying by cheque I will wait for the cheque to clear) I will dispatch your finished pet portrait work using a reputable carrier, usually parcelforce or Royal Mail Special delivery.
+If you are local you are more than welcome to collect in person

 Please visit my prices page for an idea of how much you pet portrait will cost.
 I also have a selection of frames to choose from.
 I don't carry any frames in stock, but if you let me know what style you might be after I will be happy to help you choose or send you a link to my frame suppliers website.